geekzter/azure-vdc/README.md

 1. Change to the `terraform` directrory
 `cd terraform`

-1. (Optional) Set up storage account for [Terraform Azure Backend](https://www.terraform.io/docs/backends/types/azurerm.html), configure `backend.tf` (copy `backend.tf.sample`) with the details of the storage account created.
-Make sure the user used for Azure CLI is in the `Storage Blob Data Contributor` or `Storage Blob Data Owner`role (It is not enough to have Owner/Contributor rights, as this is Data Plane access).
+1. (Optional) A [Terraform Backend](https://www.terraform.io/docs/backends/index.html) allows multi-host, multi-user collaboration on the same Terraform configuration.
+To set up a [Terraform Azure Backend](https://www.terraform.io/docs/backends/types/azurerm.html), create a storage account and configure `backend.tf` (copy `backend.tf.sample`) with the details of the storage account set up.
+Make sure the user used for Azure CLI is in the `Storage Blob Data Contributor` or `Storage Blob Data Owner`role (it is not enough to have Owner/Contributor rights, as this is Data Plane access).
 Alternatively, you can set `ARM_ACCESS_KEY` or `ARM_SAS_TOKEN` environment variables e.g.
 `$env:ARM_ACCESS_KEY=$(az storage account keys list -n STORAGE_ACCOUNT --query "[0].value" -o tsv)`
 or
 `$env:ARM_SAS_TOKEN=$(az storage container generate-sas -n STORAGE_CONTAINER --permissions acdlrw --expiry 202Y-MM-DD --account-name STORAGE_ACCOUNT -o tsv)`